Core Idea

 • Connascence of Timing: The timing of execution matters

-• Connascence of Values: Multiple components must agree on certain values at runtime
+• Connascence of Values: Components must agree on certain values at runtime

-• Connascence of Identity: Multiple components must reference the same entity
+• Connascence of Identity: Components must reference the same entity

-Dynamic connascence is more problematic because it cannot be detected through static analysis or compile-time checks—it manifests only when the system runs.
+Dynamic connascence is more problematic—it cannot be detected through static analysis and manifests only at runtime.

 The Connascence Hierarchy

-1. Minimize connascence across module boundaries — Strong boundaries reduce propagation of change
+1. Minimize connascence across module boundaries — Strong boundaries reduce change propagation

 2. Maximize connascence within modules — Related code should be tightly connected